 Founding a purpose-driven coffee company in Holland has been an enormous challenge to say at least.
 Just like Holland, Germany, and other western countries, we are all dominated by Big Coffee companies backed by Big Bucks.
 Fairchain is both a voice and a first against a system in which development aid subsidizes global corporations that refuse to share their wealth.
 At the heart is a 50/50 approach that aims to create an equal value split between countries that produce coffee and countries that produce it: that’s right, radically rebalancing the global coffee chain.
 Learned the insights and expertise we gained in Ethiopia, we have expanded FairChain to Kenya and will soon set up a shop in Colombia.

-From natural forest-grown coffee to true cost production
+From natural forest-grown coffee to true cost production.
+Now are Triple and Dark and ecological.

 By working in the coffee industry, we’ve become climate activists out of necessity.
 At Moyee, we believe the root cause of deforestation – and the climate change deforestation catalyzes – is poverty.
 As forest dwellers, our farmers are on the frontline of climate change.
 Their environmentally-friendly farming methods protect forests – forests necessary for our own survival in the west.
 We unveiled an ambitious tree-planting program in 2019 to boost farmer income, protect local forests and kickstart a Mission Zero moonshot.
 And end 2021 we continue rocking planting trees.
 Our goal is to prove our business model can turn negative externalities into positive externalities.
 In addition to signing a pledge for net zero emissions by 2030, we are undergoing several significant projects specifically designed to achieve our environmental ambitions.